Critical evaluation of reference charge radii and applications in mirror nuclei: The mirror shift fit

-The empirically determined slope of Eq.~\ref{eq:Delta}, agrees with the band spanning nuclear theory calculations~$\Delta_I=(1.574\times I)\pm0.021~$fm~\cite{2023-Mirr}, also shown in Figure~\ref{fig:mirr}.
-To extend the comparison between experiment and theory, it would thus be very interesting to add experimental data at high asymmetry $0.12<I$ for which no precise data is currently available.
+Almost half of the uncertainty given in Eq.~(\ref{eq:fit}) stems from that of the charge distributions, previously overlooked in the literature.
+Omitting it would result in a reduced $\chi^2$ of $2.3$.
+The second-largest contributor is the uncertainty in the differential radii, as extracted from optical isotope shift measurements.
+It originates mostly from the atomic factors and not the statistical accuracy of the optical measurements (see e.g.~\cite{2012-Role}).
+The empirically determined slope of Eq.~(\ref{eq:fit}) agrees with the band spanning nuclear theory calculations~$\Delta_I=(1.574\times I)\pm0.021~$fm~\cite{2023-Mirr}, also shown in Figure~\ref{fig:mirr}.
+To extend the comparison between experiment and theory, it would therefore be very interesting to add experimental data at high asymmetry $0.12<I$ for which precise data are currently not available.
 The pair which weight is the largest in the fit is $^{36}$Ca$-^{36}$S, which combines high experimental accuracy with a large asymmetry.
-The pair which sits the farthest from the fit, $2.3$ standard errors away, is $^{19}$F$-^{19}$Ne.
-Excluding it brings down the reduced $\chi^2$ to $0.59$.
-It could due be a statistical deviation, an underestimated error in the radii determinations or a genuine nonlinearity.
+The pair that sits farthest from the fit, $2.3$ standard errors away, is $^{19}$F$-^{19}$Ne.
+Excluding it reduces the reduced $\chi^2$ to $0.59$.
+It could be due to a statistical deviation, an underestimated error in the radii determinations, or a genuine nonlinearity.

-Having validated that the mirror shift is indeed proportional to $I$, we can use the fit results of Eq.~\ref{eq:fit} to predict the unknown radii of mirror nuclei (colored in orange in Fig.~\ref{fig:over}) from their partners which radii are already known.
-The results are given in italics in Table~\ref{tab:mirr}, where the radii of $73$ mirror partners are predicted.
-We note that their uncertainty is mostly dominated by that of the measured partner and not by the uncertainty in the mirror shift fit.
-This means that small deviations from linearity, such as that of the $^{19}$F-$^{19}$Ne pair, have a mostly negligible effect on our predicted radii.
+Having validated that the mirror shift is indeed proportional to $I$, I can use the fit results of Eq.~(\ref{eq:fit}) to predict the unknown radii for mirror partners of nuclei which radii are known (colored orange in Fig.~\ref{fig:over}).
+The results are given in italics in Tab.~\ref{tab:mirr}, where the radii of $73$ mirror partners are predicted.
+It is noted that I only focus on proton-bound nuclei~(see e.g.~\cite{2025-MirrorMAss}).
+The uncertainties in the predicted radii are mostly dominated by that of the measured partner and not by the uncertainty in the mirror shift fit.
+This means that small deviations from linearity, such as that of the $^{19}$F-$^{19}$Ne pair, have a mostly negligible effect on my predicted radii.